nextcloud/documentation/developer_manual/design/layoutcomponents.rst

    :alt: Contacts navigation

 The left navigation provides a way for users to move around different sections of your app.
+The Vue component for the app navigation can be found `here <https://nextcloud-vue-components.netlify.app/#/Components/App%20containers/AppNavigation?id=appnavigation-1>`_.
 The navigation consists of 4 main elements:

 * Main action button